m3y54m/Embedded-Engineering-Roadmap/README.md

 #### 🔵 Embedded Linux

+Embedded Linux is a specialized version of the Linux operating system tailored for embedded systems.
+It's designed to operate on devices with resource constraints, such as limited memory, processing power, and power consumption.

 - [🔘 What Is Embedded Linux?](https://www.windriver.com/solutions/learning/embedded-linux)
 - [🔘 FreeRTOS vs Linux for Embedded Systems](https://www.bytesnap.com/news-blog/freertos-vs-linux-embedded-systems/)
 - [👶 Introduction to Embedded Linux (YouTube Playlist)](https://youtube.com/playlist?list=PLEBQazB0HUyTpoJoZecRK6PpDG31Y7RPB)